March 19, 2019

 Perhaps the most important frequently asked question is “How much does RFID asst tracking cost?”
 RFID tags' costs vary hugely; passive tags typically cost between 25 cents and five dollars each, while active tags cost between twenty-five and one hundred dollars.
 In addition, handheld RFID readers can be pricey – often starting at $1,000-$2,000 – while the software service that gathers, analyzes, and displays the collected RFID data may be another $35-$75 per month.

 GPS asset tracking typically runs $15 to $35 per asset per month for a bare-bones GPS functionality, and around $50 to $150 per asset per month for a feature-rich GPS asset tracking service.

-You can visit Tech.co’s guide to asset tracking costs for more detail.
-And, if you’re ready to start looking at the available top asset tracking vendors, you can try your hand at filling out our simple one-minute quotes form below.
+You can visit Tech.co's guide to asset tracking costs for more detail.
+Or, if you're ready to start looking at the available top asset tracking vendors, you can get accurate price quotes by filling out our simple one-minute quotes form.

 By clicking to compare, you’ll receive quotes from various suppliers, tailored to the needs of your business.
 If you enter into a contract with a provider, we may receive a payment for the introduction.
 This helps Tech.co to provide free advice and reviews.
 It carries no additional cost to you, and doesn’t affect our editorial independence.

 Did you like this article?

 Get more delivered to your inbox just like it!